 What’s the difference between Lean and Agile project management?

 Rather than being concrete project management methodologies, both Lean and Agile are best thought of as project management mindsets:

 - Lean teaches you to deliver value from the customer’s perspective by cutting down on waste and aiming to accurately meet the demand for your product or service.

 - Agile (to oversimplify it) teaches you to take an iterative and flexible approach to managing projects by making sure to incorporate customer feedback into the production/development process.
 For a more detailed explanation, it’s best to refer to our guide on Agile project management.

 Interestingly enough, Lean and Agile aren’t mutually exclusive.

 You can be both Lean and Agile at the same time.

 Standing testament to this is Kanban, which is, at the same time, an Agile framework and one of the best ways to integrate a pull system mandatory for Lean project management.

-Looking at Toyota’s six rules of using Kanban, we can see that they perfectly complement Lean:
+Looking at Toyota’s 6 rules of using Kanban, we can see they perfectly complement Lean:

-In this sense, you can think of Kanban as the intersection where Agile and Lean — two otherwise different project management paths — meet.
+In this sense, you can think of Kanban as the intersection where Agile and Lean — 2 otherwise different project management paths — meet.